f5devcentral/f5xc-dns-demoguide/README.rst

 Enter the pool name as dns-global.
 Click on ``Add Item`` button to enter the pool members.

 .. figure:: Assets/dns-global.jpg
-Add Pool members with the 3.110.195.114 Public IP.
+Add Pool member with the 3.110.195.114 Public IP.
 Then click on ``Apply`` button.

 .. figure:: Assets/dns-global-ip-new.jpg
 Enable the Health Check from the DNS Load Balancer Health Check dropdown.